Pistonight/auto-switch-input/doc/Step1-Setup-Windows.md

 # Setup Instruction for Windows
-*Note: These steps are not proven to work because my teensy 2.0++ hasn't arrived yet*

 ## Getting Started
 Here are the tools you will need.
 You will find download links below in each section